-Lemongrass grows in dense clumps that can grow 6 feet in height and 4 feet in width.
-It is native to warm and tropical regions, such as India, Southeast Asia, and Oceania.
+Lemongrass grows in dense clumps that can grow six feet in height and four feet in width.
+It is native to warm and tropical regions, such as India, Southeast Asia and Oceania.
 It is used as a medicinal herb in India and it is common in Asian cuisine.
 In African and South American countries, it is popularly used for making tea.

 Lemongrass essential oil is a source of essential vitamins such as vitamin A, B1, B2, B3, B5, B6, folate and vitamin C. It also provides essential minerals such as magnesium, phosphorous, manganese, copper, potassium, calcium, zinc and iron.

-18 Lemongrass Essential Oil Uses
+18 Lemongrass Essential Oil Benefits & Uses

-1. Natural Deodorizer
+1. Natural Deodorizer and Cleaner

 2. Skin Health

-Add lemongrass oil to shampoos, conditioners, deodorants, soaps, and lotions.
-Lemongrass oil is an effective cleanser for all skin types; its antiseptic and astringent properties make lemongrass oil perfect for getting even and glowing skin.
-It can sterilize your pores, serve as a natural toner, and strengthen your skin tissues.
-By rubbing this oil into your hair, scalp, and body, you can alleviate headaches or muscle pain.
+Add lemongrass oil to shampoos, conditioners, deodorants, soaps and lotions.
+Lemongrass oil is an effective cleanser for all skin types; its antiseptic and astringent properties make lemongrass oil perfect for getting even and glowing skin, and thus part of your natural skin care routine.
+It can sterilize your pores, serve as a natural toner and strengthen your skin tissues.
+By rubbing this oil into your hair, scalp and body, you can alleviate headaches or muscle pain.

 3. Hair Health

 Lemongrass oil can strengthen your hair follicles, so if you are struggling with hair loss or an itchy and irritated scalp, massage a few drops of lemongrass oil into your scalp for two minutes and then rinse.
 The soothing and bacteria-killing properties will leave your hair shiny, fresh and odor-free.
 (4)